As interior home design heads towards a more open plan, spacious living environment, it’s no surprise to see a rise in traditional patio doors.

 To emphasise the divide between your home and garden, you might build a set of steps from your French Doors to your patio.
 You’ll be able to feel like a real Parisian aristocrat as you descend them en-route to your barbeque!

 Bifold doors leading to your garden can look spectacular.
-Their folding, sliding concertina-style design allows them to cover wall-spaces of five metres and more.
-This makes them the perfect match for uninterrupted stretches of wall which adjoin the patio.
+Their folding, sliding concertina-style design allows them to cover wall spaces of five metres and more.
+These sliding patio doors are the perfect match for uninterrupted stretches of wall which adjoin the patio.

 Internal bifold doors allow you to open up or divide rooms as desired.
+With their minimal framing, natural flow flows seamlessly in your home.
 With a little ingenuity, you can achieve the same effect in your garden.
 Match your patio’s tiles with those of your kitchen-diner, and you can create a seamless living space that’s perfect for barbeques.

 If you’ve got wooden decking installed outside, then another option is to raise it to the same level as your internal flooring, and minimise the gap between the levels.

 While you’re unlikely to want to match the decking with the sort of hardwood flooring you’re laying in your lounge, wooden decking allows for rainwater to drain through, and if properly cared for will last for several decades.

 Folding patio doors also make a great addition to conservatories and garages that have been converted into living spaces.